 Use Case No. 5

 Use Case Name Decarbonisation of transport and the role of electric mobility in stabilizing the energy system

-Use Case G General Description
+Use Case General Description

-This use case focuses on decarbonizing the islands.
-Additionally, using V2G capabilities i electric chargers.
 This use case focuses on decarbonizing the transport sector by installing energy chargers in the islands.
-Additionally, using V2G capabilities it demonstrates the provision of grid services utilizing electric chargers.
+Additionally, using V2G capabilities it demonstrates the provision of grid services utilizing electric vehicle chargers.

-System ( Components Used
+System Components Used

-Weather Forecast Provider (External S DSO (EDA) (External Systems/Cloud Se Centralized Dispatcher (iVPP)(Kiplo) Forecasting Engine (iVPP) Database (ESB) Aggregation and Intelligent Segmentat Virtual Energy Console (iVPP) Asset Agent (ESB) Asset (V2G Charging station) ystems/Cloud Services) ervices) ion (iVPP)
+Weather Forecast Provider (External Systems/Cloud Services) DSO (EDA) (External Systems/Cloud Services) Centralized Dispatcher (iVPP)(Kiplo) Forecasting Engine (iVPP) Database (ESB) Aggregation and Intelligent Segmentation (iVPP) Virtual Energy Console (iVPP) Asset Agent (ESB) Asset (V2G Charging station)

 Workflow of the overall System

-Ia.
-Distribution System Operator (TSO) sends grid data to the Database Ib.
-The Operator of the iVPP sends to the database constraints regarding the operation of the various assets of the system.
-Ic.
-Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database.
-Id.
-The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database.
-2a.
-The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition.
-3a.
-The Aggregation and Intelligent Segmentation component gets load measurement data from database.
-3b.
-The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters.
-3c.
-The labels of the clustered data are sent to the database.
-4. The Virtual Energy Console gets the labels of the clustered data from the database.
-5a.
-The Forecasting engine gets historical data of previous measurements and local meteorological data from the database.
-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.
-5c.
-The Forecasting Engine computes forecasts for energy consumption and production.
-5d.
-The Forecasting Engine sends the forecasted data to the database.
-6a.
-The Centralized Dispatcher gets the real time data, forecasted data and grid data that have been stored in the database.
-6b.
-The Centralized Dispatcher sends setpoints to the V2G Charging stations.
-6c.
-The Centralized Dispatcher sends setpoints to the V2G Charging stations.
-7. The asset agents send the aforementioned setpoints to the V2G Charging stations.
+la.
+Distribution System Operator (TSO) sends grid data to the Database

-UML Se quence Diagram
+- 1b.
+The Operator of the iVPP sends to the database constraints regarding the operation of the various assets of the system. - Ic.
+Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database. - Id.
+The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database. - 2a.
+The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation component gets load measurement data from database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters. - 3c.
+The labels of the clustered data are sent to the database. - 4.
+The Virtual Energy Console gets the labels of the clustered data from the database. - 5a.
+The Forecasting engine gets historical data of previous measurements and local meteorological data from the database. - 5b.
+The Forecasting Engine gets the labels of the clustered data from the database. - 5c.
+The Forecasting Engine computes forecasts for energy consumption and production. - 5d.
+The Forecasting Engine sends the forecasted data to the database. - 6a.
+The Centralized Dispatcher gets the real time data, forecasted data and grid data that have been stored in the database. - 6b.
+The Centralized Dispatcher computes internally the optimal dispatch of the V2G charging stations - 6c.
+The Centralized Dispatcher sends setpoints to the V2G Charging stations. - 7.
+The asset agents send the aforementioned setpoints to the V2G charging stations.